 Students complete a full-time degree program over two academic years of two 13-week semesters each.
-Classes, delivered by practicing conference interpreters, are held during the day, in the evening and on Saturdays.
-Deliberate practice, in other words, intensive small-group training in all interpretation techniques, is a fundamental part of the program that takes place in addition to classes and homework.
+Classes are taught by practicing conference interpreters and are held during the day, in the evening and on Saturdays.
+Deliberate practice – in other words, intensive small-group training in all interpretation techniques – is a fundamental part of the program in addition to classes and homework.

 First year: building a solid foundation

 - Learn consecutive interpretation and sight translation techniques